 To produce canola (and other vegetable) oils, the plant’s seeds are crushed and then typically heated and subjected to chemical solvents, like hexane, to extract the oil.
 Manufacturers claim that virtually all the solvent is then removed, but it’s unclear whether trace residues might be a health hazard; hexane also has adverse environmental effects.

-Cold- and expeller-pressed oils, including canola, do not involve the use of chemical solvents and, because they undergo less processing, tend to be higher in nutrients and antioxidants.
+Cold- and expeller-pressed oils, including canola, do not involve the use of chemical solvents (like hexane) to produce the oils.
+By definiton, both of these oils are squeezed out of the seed using physical pressing.
+Because they undergo less processing, tend to be higher in nutrients and antioxidants.
 They also cost more.

 Topics: Canola Oil